snap-adu-logo-color

 2. SLOPE: How much of a slope will need to be flattened for the ADU?

-Our example costs for ADU sitework are based on more or less flat lots.
-If your property includes a steep slope, terracing, or a hillside, the sitework cost of creating a buildable pad for the casita can be more expensive.
-If you have a very sloped lot, the grading and retaining wall costs could be an additional $20-30K+, both for the work itself and for a grading plan.
-This cost will be highly dependent on property specifics.
+Our example costs for ADU sitework apply to mostly flat lots.
+If your property has a steep slope, terracing, or a hillside, creating a buildable pad for the casita can be more costly.
+For very sloped lots, grading and retaining wall costs can exceed $20-30K, including both the work and the grading plan.
+These costs depend heavily on your property’s specifics.

-As a rule of thumb, you can look at the “building corner differential” for your ADU; what is the maximum difference in elevation across the corners of your ADU?
-This will tell you about the type of grading and foundation required.
+As a rule of thumb, check the “building corner differential” for your ADU.
+This measures the maximum elevation difference across the corners and indicates the type of grading and foundation needed.

 • More than 1′ and up to 2′ differential: Deepened Footings – $4500 price (this is also triggered when ADU within 10′ of a slope or structure)